nihar-hegde/nihar-hegde/README.md

-# About Me
 Hi 👋 My name is Nihar Hegde
 ============================

-Web Developer
+I am a Web Developer
 -------------

 I've been learning to code for about 2 years and currently I am a computer science student